 -10 in this case) should be used to adjust the audio level.

 /0/0 represents the row and column of the crosspoint that should be adjusted, which in this case is row 0, column 0.

-OSC messages are always ignored when they're inapplicable, so AppleScript's concept of "try" is unnecessary.
+QLab always ignores OSC messages when they're inapplicable, so AppleScript's concept of "try" is unnecessary.

 The following AppleScript and OSC examples show how to disarm a specific cue.
 In this example, the cue is numbered "4", but the same thing works with any cue that has a number.
 Remember that cue numbers in QLab don't have to be numbers; they can be any text.
 So cue "panda" works too.
 Since cue numbers have to be unique across a workspace, they are the best identifier to use with scripting.

-tell application "com.figure53.qlab.4" to tell front workspace set armed of cue "4" to false end tell
+tell application id "com.figure53.qlab.4" to tell front workspace set armed of cue "4" to false end tell

 It seems simple enough, but there are a couple of important details in there.

 First, notice that the tell block says "tell something to tell something else".
 The reason for that is that QLab can have more than one workspace open at a time, and each workspace could have a cue numbered "4".
 So we need to specify which workspace we want to address.
 If we wanted to address a specific workspace, whether or not it was in front, we could instead write: